 You can read Mocha’s Foster Tail here.

-I placed the collar on Ginger and first time she barked, it sprayed her.
+I placed the collar on Ginger and the first time she barked, it sprayed.
 She didn’t bark again.
 And now all I have to do is show her the collar and she will stop barking.

 The collar is sound activated, so when your dog barks the collar bursts a spray of citronella into the air.
 It is not harmful to you or your dog.
 The smell is unpleasant and the sound of the spray stops your dog from barking.